 My Scouting Approach for Corporate Events

 I shoot corporate events.
-I also coach aspiring event photographers.
-Currently located in San Diego, I spent most of my career as a corporate event photographer based out of Las Vegas.
-If you’re going to work as a corporate event photographer, Las Vegas is a good place to be.
+I also coach aspiring corporate events photographers.
+Currently located in San Diego, I spent most of my career as a corporate events photographer based out of Las Vegas.
+If you’re going to work as a corporate events photographer, Las Vegas is a good place to be.
 Something you will learn about me if you visit my blog often is that I am an anxious person.
 Preparing and scouting events not only helps alleviate my anxiety, it is also a requirement as a professional photographer.
-So, when asked if I would photograph then President George W Bush, I got very excited.
+So, when asked if I would photograph then-President George W Bush, I got very excited.
 I also got very anxious.
 This is how I scouted and prepared for this particular event.

 I decided to drive.
-Time wise, 8 hours up and 8 hours back is a huge time investment, but I hate what flying has become.
+Time-wise, 8 hours up and 8 hours back is a huge time investment, but I hate what flying has become.
 I always have to fight to protect my equipment and risk the airlines losing or damaging my gear.
 Expense wise, the cost of fuel vs. the cost of a round-trip ticket and a rental car was a wash.
-Additionally, I like to drive and I wanted to use the opportunity explore Virginia City and Mono Lake for a personal project I had been working on.
-In order to have time scout the venue where the President would speaking, I decide to drive up a few days before.
-With a late morning start and an 8 hour drive I would arrive later that same afternoon, check in to the hotel and be ready to scout at 9 am, the day before the speech.
+Additionally, I like to drive and I wanted to use the opportunity to explore Virginia City and Mono Lake for a personal project I had been working on.
+In order to have time to scout the venue where the President would be speaking, I decided to drive up a few days before.
+With a late morning start and an 8-hour drive I would arrive later that same afternoon, check in to the hotel and be ready to scout at 9 am, the day before the speech.
 This would allow me to scout the conference hall during the same time of day that the president would be speaking.

 An important part of scouting any location is transportation.
 Commute time, parking, ease of access, and entry and exit points are all often overlooked aspects of an event’s location.
 Part of your job as a professional is to be on location and ready to shoot.
 Knowing how long it will take you to get there, where to park, and how you will get your gear from your vehicle to the event are critical considerations.
 Even the route you take from your car to the event site must be accounted for.
 Knowing the logistics ahead of time, helps you prepare for the unexpected and lets you concentrate on the job at hand.
 Ignore these details and you might find yourself hoping you find a parking spot close and feeling a lot of unnecessary anxiety as you scramble to arrive on time.